kernel-community/kernel/docs/track-gaming/index.md

 template: overrides/main.html
 ---

-# The KERNEL Gaming Track
+# The Kernel Gaming Track

 ![Gaming Track](./img/gaming_track.jpg)

-The **KERNEL Gaming Track** has the same [Core Learning Objectives](../../getting-started) as the **KERNEL Learn Track**, with a greater focus on those building games and other incentivized systems in Web 3.
+The **Kernel Gaming Track** has the same [Core Learning Objectives](../../getting-started) as the **Kernel Learn Track**, with a greater focus on those building games and other incentivized systems in Web 3.

 After each module in the **Learn Track**, we will share a few more articles that will hopefully deepen your appreciation of the learnings, this time in a gaming context.
 We'll supplement these with Firesides with invited guest speakers, plus juntos among our peer mentors.